 To make matters worse, the flawed 1884 biography was used as a source for the major's obituary so the falsehoods were perpetuated.
 Those who unequivocally accept the Chrisman family origins from the 1884 bio, the 1915 obit, or any subsequent works based on those tributes are regrettably misdirected.

-Although it appears to have changed ownership numerous times, the house actually remained in the same two families, CHRISMAN and SHAVER, for more than 160 years.
-In its 225+ year existence nine owners, but only four families have occupied the house--CHRISMAN (includes Custer), SHAVER (includes Burkholder and Dovel), HOLM, and PINNELL.
-The chronology of ownership is as follows:
+Although it appears to have changed ownership numerous times, the house remained in the same two families, Chrisman and Shaver, for more than 160 years.
+In its 240-year existence only four families have occupied the house, Chrisman/Custer, Shaver/Burkholder/Dovel, Holm, and Pinnell, with the chronology of ownership as follows:

 2. JAN 24, 1817 to APR 06, 1829 (12 years): Conrad Custer (1771-1845) & Elizabeth (Chrisman) Custer (1779-1835)